mikecinnamon/MLearning/[ML-08] Example - The spam filter.md

 [5 rows x 52 columns]
 ```
 Everything looks right.
 We also check the **spam rate** in this data set, which agrees with the description (1,813/4,601).
+Note that this spam rate is not representative of the actual spam activity at the company.

 ```
 In [4]: df['spam'].mean().round(3)